-13's schedule:
+13s' schedule:

 Autumn first half term: Enterprise project: Pupils work in teams of four or five and devise a new product for the future.
 Attention is made to: product (including design), price, distribution, promotion and quality of research into their target market.

-The group presentation is made using power point and prototypes (some have combined this with their 3D printing course) in a 'Dragons Den style' pitch.
+The group presentation is made using power point and prototypes (some have combined this with their 3D printing course) in a 'Dragons Den' style pitch.

 Autumn second half term: Web building project: This is an individual task.
-Pupils are given a research topic on a current topical business theme, last year this was into which UK city would be awarded the 'City of Culture' award.
+Pupils are given a research topic on a current topical business theme, last year this was into presenting a travel desination of their choice.
 Once provided with a shortlist, they choose one and build a working web site (minimum home page plus four pages of their choice) to promote their choice.

 Spring first half of term: You are the Chancellor: Pupils are shown past and current budgets and taken through the decisions the chancellor has to make to balance tax revenue and budget spending.
 Can they beat the chancellor and get the books to balance?
-Following class work on different tax and spending options and their benefits to society, they deliver their individual answers in a timed class activity. p.s. they love this activity, expect questions at home!
+Following class work on different tax and spending options and their benefits to society, they deliver their individual answers in a timed class activity.
+A very popular activity, expect questions at home!

-Spring/Summer term: The Enterprise Fair: Pupils work in groups to choose and produce a product to raise money for charity at the annual 13's enterprise fair.
+Spring/Summer term: The Enterprise Fair: Pupils work in groups to choose and produce a product to raise money for charity at the annual 13s' Enterprise Fair.
 With a limited budget, they must plan all resources and costs and present a full business plan before the big day.
 There are always the popular food options but special recognition goes to those who can come up with alternative ideas to raise funds.
 They put a lot of effort and energy into this project and competition is rife, see them in action this Summer Term.

-Assessment - a mark for each part of the project (20%) and 20% from the summer test.
+Assessment - a mark for each part of the project (15%) and 40% from the summer test.

-Further information: Mrs Rhona Drummond-Chew (Head of Department)
+Further information: Mrs Rhona Drummond-Chew (Head of Department) rdrummondchew@harrodian.com